Miller-RS/recaptcha-v3-login-bruteforce/README.md

     form_data = {
         'tipo': 'YOUR_TIPO_INPUT_NAME', # Replace 'YOUR_TIPO_INPUT_NAME' if different
         '_token': token_value,
-        'codUni': 'YOUR_USERNAME', # Replace 'YOUR_USERNAME' with your actual username input field name if different 'clave': password,
+        'user': 'YOUR_USERNAME', # Replace 'YOUR_USERNAME' with your actual username input field name if different 'clave': password,
         'recaptcha_response': recaptcha_value
     }